 Best for Families: Hotel Vista Del Mar

 One of Avalon’s most popular hotels, Hotel Vista Del Mar is a luxurious yet family-friendly resort ideally located along Crescent Avenue’s front-street promenade.
-Families with kids will appreciate that the hotel is just steps away from the beach; there are also complimentary chairs, towels, and umbrellas available for guests.
+Families with kids will appreciate that the hotel is just steps away from the beach; there are also complimentary beach and mats available for guests.
 In terms of other on-site perks, the hotel provides a sizeable continental breakfast and (to every kid’s delight) there are milk and cookies served at turndown.
-All of the elegantly appointed rooms at the Vista Del Mar have ocean views, and if your family needs more space, there are three suites that each have their own separate living and sleeping areas.
+There are two elegantly appointed rooms oceanfront suites, as well as well as three types of rooms and suites facing the picturesque courtyard.
 Each room also has a sleek flat-screen TV and DVD player, and there’s a comprehensive DVD library available if you want to have a family movie night during your stay.

-Scenically situated on Avalon’s oceanfront, the Portofino Hotel bursts with sophisticated European charm and grand, Mediterranean-style touches, like a terracotta roof, a sundeck overlooking the harbor, and a sunny, idyllic courtyard.
+Scenically situated on Avalon’s oceanfront, the Bellanca Hotel bursts with sophisticated European charm and grand, Mediterranean-style touches, like a terracotta roof, a sundeck overlooking the harbor, and a sunny, idyllic courtyard.
 It’s also the best lodging on the island for romance-minded travelers, thanks to its thoughtful amenities and intimate yet opulent accommodations.
 Most of the rooms here face the courtyard, though if you’re in the mood to splurge, there are a number of rooms that have prime ocean views and extras like private balconies and marble bathrooms.
-Couples can sunbathe and snuggle up together on the sundeck while enjoying stunning views of the harbor below or take the hotel’s complimentary beach cruisers for a spin.
-There’s a hearty complimentary breakfast served every morning, while the Portofino is also located near a slew of gourmet dining spots if you want to eat out for lunch or dinner.
+Couples can sunbathe and snuggle up together on the sundeck while enjoying stunning views of the harbor below.
+There’s a hearty complimentary breakfast served every morning, while the Bellanca is also located near a slew of gourmet dining spots if you want to eat out for lunch or dinner.
 For adventurous, active couples who’d like to try parasailing or ocean kayaking, the hotel also offers package deals with Catalina Island Tours.

 Best for Luxury: Mt.
 Ada